-Typically, conservatories are mainly made of glass and attached to one side of a house.
-Whereas classic orangeries feature solid brick pillars and a roof lantern, and an extension is a new room that's added to an existing building that tends to have a flat of tiled roof.
+Typically, conservatories are mainly made of glass, whereas classic orangeries often feature solid brick pillars and a roof lantern.
+An extension tends to be more of a brick structure with a flat or tiled roof.
 Although, when it comes to choosing which is better, it all comes down to personal taste, available space, and budget.
 Read on to learn more.

 Available in 3 energy-efficient styles, tiled conservatory roofs surpass other conservatory roof styles in terms of thermal efficiency - achieving outstanding U-values as low as 0.15.
 Our industry-leading glass conservatory roofs can achieve U-values of just 1.0 and 1.1 for our lantern roofs.
 Read on to learn more

 Glass roofs now offer excellent thermal performance, ensuring an optimal, comfortable temperature 365 days a year.
 They're also incredibly light, bright, soundproof, low maintenance, durable and weatherproof.
 Read on to learn more